CarolDianeHA/Django-ToDo-App/README.md

 This is the final project for the course CS50’s Web Programming with Python and JavaScript.
 It is built using Django, HTML, CSS, JavaScript, Python, and Bootstrap.

 The main concept of the application is to allow users to create a list of pending and completed tasks.
-Users have the option to edit, delete, and mark tasks as completed or incomplete.
+Users have the option to create, edit, delete, and mark tasks as completed or incomplete.
 After registering and logging into the application, users have the opportunity to manage their tasks efficiently.

 This web application offers the following features: